benjaminion/upgrading-ethereum-book/src/book.md

 One of the biggest challenges in building a highly scalable consensus protocol is organising the work involved so as not to overwhelm the network.

-One goal of the Ethereum&nbsp;2 Proof of Stake protocol is to achieve economic finality.
+A goal of the Ethereum&nbsp;2 Proof of Stake protocol is to achieve economic finality.
 In the current design (though see [below](#see-also) for discussion of single slot finality) this requires us to gather votes from at least two-thirds of the validators, and we must do this twice.
 Hence, over the course of an epoch every validator votes for a checkpoint via its "source" and "target" attestations, and over the course of the next epoch every validator confirms that it has seen the others' votes.

 If the whole validator set were to attest simultaneously, the number of messages on the network would be immense, and the amount of work required of beacon nodes to validate and process these attestations would be unmanageable.
 Therefore the work is divided among subsets of the validator set called committees, and spread across two epochs (12.8 minutes).